Garamda/ConcreteCrackDetectionAndAnalysisSW/README.md

 1. Automation of Safety Inspection
 </br>
 The examination on structual health can be partially automated.
-That means, S/W initially detects danger signs of the concrete structure.
-SPARK selects which crack must be inspected based on width, which makes the further safety inspection more efficient.
-SPARK filters.
+SPARK selects which crack must be inspected based on width, which makes the further safety inspection done by human more efficient.
+SPARK "filters".
 </br></br>
 2. Reducing the time spent on Safety Inspection
 </br>